-13/13 meetings (100%)
+12/13 meetings (92.3%)

-The Company selected Mr. Takao Yamada as Director as he has a wealth of experience and excellent track record in management of the Flour Milling Business.
-He is considered to possess the requisite skills and qualities for the Company to pursue sustainable growth and medium-to-long-term enhancement of corporate value.
-Career summary
+Reasons for appointment The Company selected Mr. Akio Mimura as Outside Director as he currently provides appropriate advice and supervision over the Company's business execution, based on his wealth of experience and broad-based insight as a corporate executive.
+He is considered to possess the requisite skills and qualities for the Company to pursue sustainable growth and medium-to-longterm enhancement of corporate value.